Iran says it has successfully launched an imaging satellite into orbit amid tensions with the West

 Tensions are already high with Western nations over Iran’s nuclear program, which has steadily advanced since Trump five years ago withdrew the U.S. from the 2015 nuclear agreement with world powers and restored crippling sanctions on Iran.

 Efforts to revive the agreement reached an impasse more than a year ago.
 Since then, the IAEA has said Iran has enough uranium enriched to near-weapons grade levels to build “several” nuclear weapons if it chooses to do so.
-Iran is also building a new underground nuclear facility that would likely be impervious to U.S. airstrikes.
+Iran is also building a new underground nuclear facility that would likely be impervious to U.S. or Israeli airstrikes.
+Both countries have said they would take military action if necessary to prevent Iran from developing a nuclear weapon.

 Iran has expressed willingness to return to the 2015 nuclear deal, but says the U.S. should first ease the sanctions.